vedanshkhanna/Expense-Tracker/README.md

 ## 💡 How to Use

+### Toggling Dark Mode
+1. Click the **🌙/☀️** button in the top-right header
+2. Theme preference is saved automatically
+3. Works across all devices

+### Daily Challenges
+- **3 new challenges** generated every day
+- Complete challenges to earn **bonus XP** (80-200 XP each)
+- Challenges include:
+  - 📝 Log 3+ transactions
+  - 💰 Keep budgets under 90%
+  - 🚫 Have a no-spend day
+  - 💵 Track income
+  - 🏷️ Perfect categorization
+  - 🌅 Log before noon
+- Auto-completion when conditions are met
+- Resets daily at midnight

 ### Adding a Transaction
 1. Click the **+** floating button (bottom-right)
 2. Choose **Expense** or **Income**